mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 * The 7 of clubs is less than the King of clubs, or _7C_ < _KC_
 * The Ace of spades is greater than the Ace of diamonds, or _AS_ > _AD_

+Typically, a deck of cards is ordered by suit and then by value.
+This means that all the clubs are together from Ace to King, all the diamonds are together from Ace to King, all the hearts are together from Ace to King, and all the spades are together from Ace to King.
+To facilitate the calculations in this trick, the sorting of the deck has to be changed.
+The trick requires that cards be ordered by value and then by suit.
+This means that the cards are ordered as _AC, AD, AH, AS, 1C, 1D, 1H, 1S,…, QC, QD, QH, QS, KC, KD, KH, KS_.
+(This detail should not be shared with the spectator.)

 # Explanation

 The trick is a self working card trick which uses a scheme to encode the hidden fifth card's suit and value in the way the other four other cards are presented.

 The foundation of this trick is discrete math and Michael Kleber wrote a wonderful article about this trick in [The Mathematical Intelligencer 24, 9–11 (2002)](https://doi-org.lib-proxy.fullerton.edu/10.1007/BF03025305) which explains the math in great detail.
 (You can also [find this article](https://bfy.tw/QW56) through your favorite search engine.)

 Starting with a deck of cards, five cards are selected.
 Let's imagine the following cards are selected:  or 3 of clubs, 7 of diamonds, 2 of clubs, 10 of spades, and the 3 of hearts.